Code-Institute-Submissions/jakefernihough-BC-Canal-Walks/README.md

      * If the user does not fill out the Message input, the form will request to fill it out before submitting request.

      * Once you have submitted with all fields filled out, the Console should read _Success_ if successful, or _Failure_ if there is an error.

+     * You should receieve an alert box saying 'Message Recieved' if successful.

      * You should receieve an automated reply to the email used to send coming from the website email.